Project Management Basics

 It doesn’t work that way.

-The goal of this document is to ensure that none of the conflicts is left unattended.
+The goal of this document is to ensure that none of the conflicts are left unattended.

 Do YOU want to fire a person?